 Matthew 5:17 “Do not think that I have come to abolish the Law or the Prophets.
 I have not come to abolish them, but to fulfill them.”

-The pharisaical model for observance is a way for mankind to impose their rule, exert their pride, and ultimately to control others.
+The pharisaical model for observance was a way for mankind to impose their rule, exert their pride, and ultimately to control others.

 Does this model look familiar?
 It should if you have done any study of the myriad of false religions in the world.
 From Islam, Mormonism, Jehovah’s Witnesses, to Buddhism, every religion apart from a Biblical model of God’s Truth imposes man’s will on the requirements for reaching God.

-Jesus countered the anger and rage of those who rejected His model by simply going up to the mountain to pray.
+Jesus countered the anger and rage of those who rejected His model by first going up to the mountain to pray.
 What can we take away from His example?

 Arguing with a fool who is adamant in their position is not profitable.

 There is plenty of opportunity to argue with others in this day and age.
 From politics to policy, it seems everyone is acquiring an opinion about everything.
 Much of the anger we see today stems from fear.